neurolaboratories/perf/README.md

 * To complete the processing of a large batch of image, we can measure the time it takes to process the last image to have its detections computed from said batch.
 This metric is helpful to understand the completeness of entire batches of images, even though responses for individual images are available quicker, as highlighted by the **Average processing time per image**.
 We measure this as a worst-case-scenario, to showcase the longest amount of time before the final image is processed at the peak case of 100img/s.

 What are the best numbers to highlight this?
-* Longest time to complete final image in batch observed when sending a continuous stream of images of 8 imgs/s with peaks of 100 images per second: **305 seconds** (~5 minutes)
+* Longest time to complete final image in batch observed when sending a continuous stream of images of 8 imgs/s with peaks of 100 images per second: **305 seconds** (~5 minutes) # TODO: change to random

 HTTP response time
 * Why is this important?